maxzheng/great-life-guide/README.rst

 Here are some of the things that you will learn:

+* What is life and what can it like?
 * Master's mindset that enables you.
 * Define what you want out of life so you can iteratively get there.
 * Simple steps to continuously improve yourself.